Herschenglime/catch-with-cmake-cop3530/readme.md

 ![img](./images/Tests.png)

-Once the two default builds are set up, I find it easiest to test specific things by duplicating the base ones and changing flags.
+Once the two default builds are set up, I find it easiest to test specific things by duplicating the base configurations and changing flags.
 For example, to test the `[overloads]` catch flag only:
 ![img](./images/Catch_Flags.png)

 You can also pass in certain files as stdin so you don&rsquo;t have to type test inputs manually:
 ![img](./images/Custom_cin.png)
 Note that this can be done with the provided files as well as custom ones you write.

+# Part 4: Using it
+At this point, everything should work!
+You can just pick your run configuration in the menu at the top, and it'll compile and run your main or Tests or any of your debug configurations.

+I hope this helps!